WestPeakResearch/WestPeakWebsite/src/content/Team/Davis-Li/index.md

 position: "External Coordinator"
 management: "True"
 research: ["JWEL_Davis_Li.pdf"]
-headshot: "Davis.jpg"
+headshot: "Davis.JPG"

 ---

-Hasan is a second-year Commerce student pursuing a Combined Major in Business and Computer Science (BUCS).
-He joined WestPeak to gain a strong understanding of Finance and how technology can be integrated into the field.
-He has previously completed an internship in the Project Procurement department of BC Hydro.
+Davis is currently a third year student intending to specialize in finance.
+This past summer, he completed an internship at National Bank of Canada’s Wealth Management division, evaluating and advising on different types of investments to clients’ portfolios.

-Outside the classroom, Hasan can be found playing soccer, weightlifting or volunteering in the community.
+Outside of school, he can be found competitive swimming, working as a medic, or listening to his favorite podcasts!